Existence and convergence of the length-preserving elastic flow of clamped curves: Acknowledgments

 \section{Acknowledgments}

-Fabian Rupp is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)-Projektnummer: 404870139.
-The authors would like to thank Anna Dall’Acqua, Marius M\"uller and Rico Zacher for helpful discussions and comments.
+Fabian Rupp has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)-Projektnummer: 404870139 and by the Austrian Science Fund (FWF), grant numbers \href{https://doi.org/10.55776/P32788}{10.55776/P32788} and \href{https://doi.org/10.55776/ESP557}{10.55776/ESP557}.
+The authors would like to thank Anna Dall’Acqua, Marius M\"uller, and Rico Zacher for helpful discussions and comments.
+Moreover, the authors are grateful to the referees for their valuable feedback on the original manuscript.